ilksh/Baekjoon-Online-Judge/README.md

 # Baekjoon-Online-Judge

+## BOJ (Baekjoon-Online-Judge)
-# BOJ (Baekjoon-Online-Judge) is a website where people can practice solving coding problems.
+## BOJ is a website where people can practice solving coding problems.
 ---
 ### Solved Problems Category